hemanth-nag/Postman_Intern_Assignment/README.md

 ## 1. Your code should follow concept of OOPS

 Yes, my code does follow concepts of OOPs.
-It uses classes and methods for data abtraction, etc.
+It uses classes and methods for data abstraction, etc.

 ## 2. Support for handling authentication requirements & token expiration of server